 Image: Daniel Iglesias González, Kijk, Video.
 2019

 Daniel’s interest in desire, took him into a journey around history, race, colonialism, gender, productivity and the Netherlands.
 He considers masculinity as an open playground where multiple elements can interact with different outcomes.
-In that sense, his work aim to open new paths to reflect upon sexuality and desire.
-His practice include drawings, videos and texts.
+In that sense, his work aims to open new paths to reflect upon sexuality and desire.
+His practice includes drawings, videos and texts.
 Daniel Iglesias González is a Colombian artist living Rotterdam, where he also works as a part time dishwasher.

-Kijk is a hypothetical scenario, of a guy locked with a picture for many consecutive days.
+Kijk is a hypothetical scenario of a guy locked with a picture for many consecutive days.

 Image: No title, colour pencil on paper, 70 × 100 cm

 Alejandra López is an artist and novice kite maker.
 She works with drawing, poetry, installation and storytelling to allow passages into other possible realities.
 Her current research revolves around the themes of flying and the search for transcendence and joy.
 Before attending the Royal Academy of Art, The Hague, she lived and worked in London where she studied drawing at Camberwell College of Art and was a founding member of The Nunhead Drawing Group.